 We have a global carbon budget.
 Simply put, there is a limited amount of emissions that we can release in the earth’s atmosphere.
 Going over that limit causes runaway climate change, with serious and irreversible consequences.
 Our priority is to radically reduce our emissions as quickly as possible.
 The ‘residual emissions’ which we are not able reduce by the net-zero target date must be removed and stored in sinks.
 By removing additional carbon dioxide from the atmosphere, we become climate positive.

 We have a limited number of natural sinks that can absorb the emissions released into the atmosphere.
-These natural sinks must be reserved to compensate activities that will be extremely difficult or not feasible to eliminate completely.
+These natural sinks must ultimately be reserved to compensate for activities that will be extremely difficult or not feasible to eliminate completely.
 By buying carbon removal credits, you support carbon storage projects and their research and development.

 Carbon removal Accounting